benoitc/dnssd_erlang/README.md

  * `Txt` is a TXT record data in either binary form (a sequence of `<<Size, String:Size/binary>>`), a list of atoms, strings or binaries or tuples of the form {Key,Value} where Key and Value are atoms, strings or binaries.
  * `Host` is the hostname of the machine running the service.
 Pass an empty string or binary for the local machine.
  * `Domain` is the domain to register the service within.
 Pass an empty string or binary for all domains.

+'''Note:''' A service may be renamed if it conflicts with another service.
+Check the Results tuple to determine what name a service has been assigned.

 #### Local Registrations